 This Solifornia Canvas Sun Hat didn’t have dimensions or weight available.
-It is, however, a bucket style hat more than a traditional boonie hat, which means you’ll get a more narrow brim.
+It is, however, more of a bucket style hat than a traditional boonie hat, which means you’ll get a narrow brim.

 This narrow brim makes it a great option for backpacking or thru-hiking, as it won’t brush up against backpacks with external frames.

 The side of the hat features a Velcro-closed pocket to stash items for convenient access.
 The prints are hand-drawn and look more artsy or animated than tactical; if you need your prints to feel more serious and utilitarian than this may not be for you.

 According to user feedback, this hat also fits quite snugly–so much so that unless you typically buy youth hats or have a smaller hat size, it may not fit you comfortably.
 The hat is also made of just cotton, which means it can be washed and dried without special attention which is a nice bit of convenience.

 - Great packability

 - The Velcro pocket is useful for stashing small items